Where does the version come from?¶

 Where is the version number being set?¶

-Of those three locations where the version can come from, only the first one found is also set to the new value again.
+Of those four locations where the version can come from, only the first one found is also set to the new value again.
 Zest.releaser assumes that there’s only one location.

 According to PEP 396, the version should have one source and all the others should be derived from it.